Protective Behaviors

 What are Protective Behaviors?

-Protective behaviors are harm-reduction techniques that students can use to ensure everyones' safety.
-Here are some practical and proactive action steps that will empower Jayhawks in their decision-making.
+Protective behaviors are harm-reduction strategies that students can use to increase everyone's safety.
+Below are some non-judgmental, practical, proactive action steps that will empower Jayhawks in their decision-making.

 Before going out for an event:

-• Identify someone who can be your buddy for the duration of the event.
+- Identify someone to be your buddy for the duration of the event.

-• Plan how you will return home after the event. (ex.
-SafeRide, SafeBus, a designated driver, or a ridesharing platform)
+- Plan how you will return home together safely after the event, such as identifying a sober designated driver or using a rideshare service.

 While out for the event: